 Notice: The Acadia Community farm is closed for the 2020 season as a result of Covid-19.
 Visit the Acadia University Covid-19 website for more information.
+Please check back in April for updates about the 2021 season.

 The Acadia Community Farm is a half-acre educational garden started in 2008 by Acadia students, Alex Redfield and Hillary Barter.
 Since that first season it has grown to host forty individual campus and community garden plots as well as the original University and Food Bank gardens.
 Organic produce is grown and harvested by students and volunteers for the Acadia dining hall and also donated to the local food bank.